IagoAbal/eba/index.md

 EBA is a tool by Iago Abal.

-This project was originally part of my PhD at IT University of Copenhagen.
+This project was originally part of my PhD at IT University of Copenhagen, where I worked together with [Andrzej Wąsowski](http://www.itu.dk/~wasowski/) and [Claus Brabrand](http://www.itu.dk/people/brabrand/).